awsdocs/amazon-eks-user-guide/doc_source/s3-csi.md

   --service-account-role-arn arn:aws:iam::111122223333:role/AmazonEKS_S3_CSI_DriverRole
 ```

-You can use `--configuration-values` flag to specify tolerations:
+You can customize the command with the `--configuration-values` flag\.
+The following alternative example shows how to tolerate all taints\.
 ```
 aws eks create-addon --cluster-name my-cluster --addon-name aws-mountpoint-s3-csi-driver \
   --service-account-role-arn arn:aws:iam::111122223333:role/AmazonEKS_S3_CSI_DriverRole \